-Technically, a survey is a method of gathering and compiling information from a group of people, more often known as sample, with an intention of gaining knowledge by organizations, businesses or institutions.
-This information or opinion collected from sample, is more often generalization of what a large population thinks.
+Technically, a survey is a method of gathering and compiling information from a group of people, more often known as the sample, to gain knowledge by organizations, businesses, or institutions.
+This information or opinion collected from the sample is more often generalization of what a large population thinks.

-Now that we know what a survey is, let us understand the different types of surveys.
-Surveys can be classified in different ways, as mentioned earlier, depending upon the frequency at which they are administered and ways in which they are deployed.
-There are other types of survey like random sample survey (to understand public opinion or attitude) and self-selected type of surveys.
-You will read more about types of a survey in the following paragraphs.
+Now that we know what a survey is and why do we need to survey people, let’s explore its types.
+These can be classified in different ways, as mentioned earlier, depending upon the frequency of administration or deployment and how the distribution/deployment occurs.
+There are other types of surveys like random sample surveys (to understand public opinion or attitude) and self-selected type of studies.

-1. Online surveys: One of the most popular types of survey is online survey.
-With technology advancing many folds with each passing day, online survey is becoming more popular.
-This survey consists of survey questions that can be easily deployed to the respondents online via email or they can simply access the survey if they have an internet connection.
+One of the most popular types is an online survey.
+With technology advancing many folds with each passing day, an online survey is becoming more popular.
+This survey consists of survey questions that can be easily deployed to the respondents online via email, or they can simply access the survey if they have an internet connection.
 These surveys are easy to design and simple to deploy.
-Respondents are given ample time and space to respondent to answer these surveys and so researchers can expect unbiased responses.
-They are less expensive as compared to traditional surveys and data can be collected and analyzed quickly.
+Respondents are given ample time and space to the respondent to answer these surveys, and so researchers can expect unbiased responses.
+They are less expensive, and data can be collected and analyzed quickly.

 As the name suggests, this survey uses the traditional paper and pencil approach.
-Many would believe that paper surveys are a thing of past.
+Many would believe that paper surveys are a thing of the past.
 However, they are quite handy when it comes to field research and data collection.
 These surveys can go where computers, laptops or other handheld devices cannot go.

-3. Telephonic Surveys: These surveys are conducted usually over telephones.
-Respondents are asked questions related to the research topic by researcher.
-These surveys are time-consuming and sometimes non-conclusive, as the success of such surveys dependents on how many people answer the phone and would want to invest their time in answering questions over the telephone.
+Researchers conduct these over telephones.
+Respondents need to answer questions related to the research topic by the researcher.
+These surveys are time-consuming and sometimes non-conclusive.
+The success of these depends on how many people answer the phone and want to invest their time answering questions over the telephone.

-Types of survey based on the frequency at which they are administered:
+Types of a survey based on the frequency of deployment

-1. Cross-sectional surveys: Cross-sectional surveys are those surveys that are administered to a small sample from a larger population within a small time frame.
-This type of survey offers a researcher a quick summary of what respondents think at that given time.
-These surveys are short and quick to answer and can measure opinion in one particular situation.
+These surveys are administered to a small sample from a larger population within a small time frame.
+This type offers a researcher a quick summary of what respondents think at that given time.
+These surveys are short and ready to answer and can measure opinion in one particular situation.

-For example, consider hypothetically, a study related to breast cancer was conducted in America and a sample was chosen to obtain cross-sectional data.
+Consider hypothetically, an organization conducts a study related to breast cancer in America, and they choose a sample to obtain cross-sectional data.
 This data indicated that breast cancer was most prevalent in women of African-American origin.
-This data was obtained at one point in time.
-Now, if the researcher wants to dwell deeper in research, he/she can deploy longitudinal survey.
+The information is from one point in time.
+Now, if the researcher wants to dwell more in-depth into the research, he/she can deploy a longitudinal survey.

 Learn more: Cross-sectional Study

-2. Longitudinal surveys: Longitudinal surveys are those surveys that help researchers to make an observation and collect data over an extended period of time.
-There are three main types of longitudinal survey: trend surveys, panel surveys, cohort surveys.
+Longitudinal surveys are those surveys that help researchers to make an observation and collect data over an extended period.
+There are three main types of longitudinal studies: trend surveys, panel surveys, cohort surveys.

-Trend surveys are deployed by researchers to understand the shift or transformation in the thought process of respondents over a period of time.
-These surveys are administered to understand how people’s inclination change with time.
+Trend surveys are deployed by researchers to understand the shift or transformation in the thought process of respondents over some time.
+They use these surveys to understand how people’s inclination change with time.

-Another longitudinal survey type is panel survey.
-As the name suggests unlike trend survey, these surveys are administered to the same set or group of people over the years.
+Another longitudinal survey type is a panel survey.
+Researchers administer these surveys to the same set or group of people over the years.
 Panel surveys are expensive in nature and researchers to try to stick to their panel to gather unbiased opinions.

-The third type of longitudinal survey is cohort survey.
-In this type of survey, people are categorized on meeting certain similar criteria and characteristics.
-It is not necessary that the same people will form a group, however, people forming a group should have certain similarities.
+The third type of longitudinal survey is the cohort survey.
+In this type, categories of people that meet specific similar criteria and characteristics form the target audience.
+The same people don’t need to create a group.
+However, people forming a group should have certain similarities.

 Learn more: Longitudinal Study

-3. Retrospective survey: Retrospective survey is a type of survey in which respondents are asked to report events from the past.
-By deploying this kind of survey researchers can gather data based on past experiences and beliefs of people.
-This way they can save the cost and time required, unlike longitudinal survey.
+A retrospective survey is a type of study in which respondents answer questions to report on events from the past.
+By deploying this kind of survey, researchers can gather data based on past experiences and beliefs of people.
+This way, they can save the cost and time required, unlike a longitudinal survey.

 Learn more: Cross-sectional vs Longitudinal Study

 When an agency needs reliable, projectable data about the attitudes and opinions of its citizens or a select group of its citizens, it is essential to conduct a valid, random sample survey.
-Telephone interview surveys are considerably more common than in-person interviews because they are far less expensive to conduct and tend to be widely accepted as an information-gathering tool.
+Telephone interview surveys are considerably more common than in-person interviews because they are far less expensive to administer and act as a standard tool for gathering information.

-There is a margin of error, based upon the size of the sample (generally, a minimum sample of 200 is the industry standard for reliable data about any population segment).
-Overall, random sample telephone interview surveys provide reasonably accurate information about the population from which the sample is drawn.
+There is a margin of error, based upon the size of the sample (generally, a minimum population sample of 200 is the industry standard for reliable data about any population segment).
+Overall, random sample telephone interview surveys provide reasonably accurate information about the population.

 While there is a statistical margin of error (the sample of 200 provides an error range of +/- 7% with a 95% confidence), this type of survey is the most democratic process there is, and the most reliable, for learning about the opinions of an entire community.